Doubly isogenous curves of genus two with a rational action of $D_6$: An unlikely intersection in characteristic zero

-\begin{remark} Consider looking for doubly isogenous curves in the $D_6$-family.
-This requires at least five simultaneous isogenies between the elliptic curves (the base curve and the four elliptic curves appearing when decomposing the double cover, see Example~\ref{example:doubleisogenypatterns}).
-Each correspondence is a plane curve, so we would expect imposing two isogeny conditions will limit us to points $(s,t)$ in the intersection of two plane curves.
+\begin{remark} Consider looking for doubly isogenous curves $C_1$ and $C_2$ in the \dsixfamily.
+This requires at least five simultaneous isogenies between elliptic curves: between the elliptic factor of $\Jac C_1$ and that of $\Jac C_2$, and between the four elliptic curves appearing in the Prym of $C_1^{[2]}\to C_1$ and the four appearing in the Prym of $C_2^{[2]}\to C_2$; see Example~\ref{example:doubleisogenypatterns}.
+Each correspondence is a plane curve, so we would expect that imposing two isogeny conditions would limit us to points $(s,t)$ in the intersection of two plane curves.
 We expect this intersection to be a finite set.
-Furthermore, we would expect that that three or more isogeny conditions will leave us with no points $(s,t)$ as the intersection of three generic plane curves is empty.
+Furthermore, we would expect that three or more isogeny conditions will leave us with no points $(s,t)$, as the intersection of three generic plane curves is empty.
 From this viewpoint, the extraordinary curves in Theorem~\ref{T:extraordinary} represent a point in the intersection of \emph{five} plane curves! \end{remark}

 One complication is that we may vary the degree of the isogeny, so there are multiple possible curves which realize an isogeny.
 This naturally leads us to the Zilber--Pink conjecture.